 In my experience I have found that vintage mono records can sound excellent when played with both 1-mil and 0.7-mil styli.
 Below are two audio clips comparing playback of a vintage mono LP with both options:

-But my study didn’t include any mono jazz records made between 1965 and 1971, so can those be played with either size stylus?
-Note that none of the grooves I measured were less than 2 mils, vintage or modern, and I suppose a 1-mil stylus will fit a narrower groove…to some extent.
-Will the sound be compromised?
-If you’re dealing with a late ’60s pressing, you may want to compare the sound with both sizes, but the evidence seems to suggest that a record originally released in the mono format was in all likelihood cut according to the old wider standard.
+But my study didn’t include any mono jazz records mastered between 1965 and 1971, so can those be played with either size stylus?
+Note that none of the grooves I measured were less than 1.9 mils, vintage or modern, so it would seem that a 1-mil stylus will fit a narrower modern groove, but will the sound be compromised?
+If you’re dealing with a late ’60s pressing, you may want to compare the sound with both sizes, but the evidence seems to suggest that a record originally released in the mono format was in all likelihood cut according to the old, wider standard.

 In a perfect world, we all would have both stylus sizes at our disposal so we could choose how to play our vintage mono records on a case-by-case basis.
 But for many collectors, owning an additional cartridge with a 1-mil stylus is a luxury that cannot be afforded.
 To those collectors, I say from experience that your current 0.7-mil stylus is sure to track your vintage mono LPs without compromise.
 And for the die-hard vintage mono collectors out there who use a 1-mil stylus exclusively, you need not worry about playing your vintage mono LPs made in the 1960s with your current option, as they were in all likelihood intended for play with a 1-mil tip.